Wood frog: Cold tolerance

-Frogs can survive many freeze/thaw events during winter if no more than about 65% of the total body water freezes.
+Frogs can survive many freeze/thaw events during winter if no more than about 65%-70% of the total body water freezes.
 Wood frogs have a series of seven amino acid substitutions in the sarco/endoplasmic reticulum Ca2+-ATPase 1 (SERCA 1) enzyme ATP binding site that allows this pump to function at lower temperatures relative to less cold-tolerant species (e.g. Lithobates clamitans).

-Studies on northern subpopulations found that Alaskan wood frogs had a larger liver glycogen reserve compared to those in more temperate zones of its range.
-These conspecifics also showed higher enzymatic activity of the glycogen phosphorylase which facilitates the freezing.
+Studies on northern subpopulations found that Alaskan wood frogs had a larger liver glycogen reserve and greater urea production compared to those in more temperate zones of its range.
+These conspecifics also showed higher glycogen phosphorylase enzymatic activity, which facilitates their adaptation to freezing.

 The phenomenon of cold resistance is observed in other anuran species.
 The Japanese tree frog shows even greater cold tolerance than the wood frog, surviving in temperatures as low as -35 C for up to 120 days.

 Reproduction

 L. sylvaticus primarily breeds in ephemeral pools rather than permanent water bodies such as ponds or lakes.
 This is believed to provide some protection for the adult frogs and their offspring (eggs and tadpoles) from predation by fish and other predators of permanent water bodies.
-Adult wood frogs emerge from hibernation in early spring and migrate to nearby pools.
+Adult wood frogs typically hibernate within 65 meters of breeding pools.
+They emerge from hibernation in early spring and migrate to the nearby pools.
 There, males chorus, emitting duck-like quacking sounds.

-Wood frogs are considered explosive breeders, many populations will conduct all mating all in the span of a week.
+Wood frogs are considered explosive breeders; many populations will conduct all mating in the span of a week.
 Males actively search for mates by swimming around the pool and calling.
 Females, on the other hand, will stay under the water and rarely surface, most likely to avoid sexual harassment.
 A male approaches a female and clasps her from behind her forearms before hooking his thumbs together in a hold called "amplexus", which is continued until the female deposits the eggs.
 Females deposit eggs attached to submerged substrate, typically vegetation or downed branches.
 Most commonly, females deposit eggs adjacent to other egg masses, creating large aggregations of masses.

 Some advantage is conferred to pairs first to breed, as clutches closer to the center of the raft absorb heat and develop faster than those on the periphery, and have more protection from predators.
 If pools dry before tadpoles metamorphose into froglets, they die.
 This constitutes the risk counterbalancing the antipredator protection of ephemeral pools.
 By breeding in early spring, however, wood frogs increase their offspring's chances of metamorphosing before pools dry.

 The larvae undergo two stages of development: fertilization to free-living tadpoles, and free-living tadpoles to juvenile frogs.
 During the first stage, the larvae are adapted for rapid development, and their growth depends on the temperature of the water.
 Variable larval survival is a major contributor to fluctuations in wood frog population size from year to year.
 The second stage of development features rapid development and growth, and depends on environmental factors including food availability, temperature, and population density.